khanhlinh-jnf/AirQualitySensor/README.md

 ```bash
 python utils.py
 ```
-### Input parameters from the keyboard for prediction.
+### Input parameters from the keyboard for prediction with final model.
 ```bash
 python predict.py
 ```